-Externship presentations are generally given at the Espresso meetings of the IMAG/e group.
+Externship presentations are generally given at the Group Meetings of the IMAG/e group.
 Once you are close to completing your project and your TU/e supervisor agrees it is likely you will finish in time, your presentation can be scheduled.
 Your supervisor can help with this.
 Your report is to be handed in at least a week before your presentation.

 Your presentation is to last at most 15 minutes and it will be followed by discussion.
 Make sure your presentation is at a level that all researchers and fellow students can understand it.
 It should roughly cover the problem and goal, your methods, experiments and results, and discussion and conclusions.
 The presentation should be in English.

 Please also read this document !